 Every year, AARP of Connecticut recognizes an extraordinary volunteer that is working to better the lives of those in his or her community.
 The Andrus Award for Community Service is AARP’s most prestigious volunteer award and honors individuals whose service is a unique and valuable contribution to society.
 It is usually given to an individual age 50 or older who displays a true dedication to community service and uses his or her experience, skills, and talents in ways that enrich the lives of others.
-Last year, AARP recognized 51 outstanding individuals and couples from around the country.

 - Nominees must be 50 or older